Nurse Christi Reger Hill, BSN, RN » Contagious Infections - COVID 19, FLU, Strep

 (Tylenol/acetaminophen or Advil/Motrin/ibuprofen) for a full 24-hour period.

 Sick children often do not develop fever until the afternoon or evening.
-When your child has fever, DO NOT give a feverreducing medication (Tylenol/acetaminophen, Advil/ibuprofen, etc.) then send him/her to school.
+When your child has fever, DO NOT give a fever reducing medication such as (Tylenol/acetaminophen, Advil/ibuprofen, etc.) then send him/her to school.

 Does My Child Need To See a Health Care Provider?